philcockfield/meteor-package-paths/README.md

 To create a fresh `package.js` file with all the correct `api.add_files` entries:

+    $ cd my-package
     $ package create

 To update an existing `package.js` file:

+    $ cd my-package
     $ package update

+The resulting `package.js` files will contain the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.

 And to update your appo's entire set of packages:

     $ cd my-app/packages
     $ package update-all

-Note, this will not effect any packages that have been sym-linked into your app.
+Note, calling `update-all` will not effect any packages that have been sym-linked into your app.

-Resulting `package.js` files will contain the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.
+## Load Order

 The default load order is deepest to shallowest.
 Use the comment directives to override this ordering: